stacks-network/docs/docs/nodes-and-miners/run-a-node.md

 The Docker daemon always runs as the root user so by default you will need root privileges to interact with it.

-The script `manage.sh` uses docker, so to avoid the requirement of needing to run the script with root privileges it is prefered to be able to *manage Docker as a non-root user*, following [these simple tests](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+The script `manage.sh` uses docker, so to avoid the requirement of needing to run the script with root privileges it is preferred to be able to _manage Docker as a non-root user_, following [these simple tests](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 This will avoid the need of running the script with root privileges for all operations except the removal of data.